bmonews2018/bmonews/en-US/buyer/shopping_cart.md

 After the Products/ Services had been added into the Shopping Cart, you will be at Step 1 - Cart Order.
 There are 2 more steps to complete your transaction.

-1. At Step 2 - Order Summary, enter Delivery Information, Remarks, Payment Method and click “Confirm Order”
+1. At Step 2 - Order Summary, enter Delivery Information, Remarks, Payment Method and click “Confirm Order”.

 2. At Step 3 - Order Number will be generated after Order Submission is successful.
 You may click “Order Management” to track this order.